UMD-CS-STICs/389Lfall17/README.md

 ## Computing Resources

 Students will have access to AWS resources via the [AWS Free Tier](https://aws.amazon.com/s/dm/optimization/server-side-test/free-tier/free_np/), which should be more than enough to cover all of the programming assignments in this course.
 Students may need to create a new AWS account if they have already used their credit.

-Students may also receive access to further resources via [AWS Educate](https://aws.amazon.com/education/awseducate/).
-More information will be released in the fall.
+Students will also have access to AWS Educate.

 ## Grading